mimics leaves in the garden hedge rows

 Diet

-Herbivorous: feeds on leaves, flowers and fruit of native and introduced plants.
-Active at night, feeding in canopy of trees and shrubs.
-Males produce loud, rhythmic calls by rubbing wings together.
+Herbivorous.
+Feeds on leaves, flowers, and fruit of both native and introduced plants.
+Active at night when feeding in the canopy of trees and shrubs throughout its range.

 Habitat

-The professional leaf-mimics of the garden.
-Almost exclusively found in canopy of shrubs and trees.
-Particularly fond of cosy garden hedges, feijoa trees and native broadleafs.
+Found almost exclusively in the canopy of shrubs and trees.
+Particularly fond of cosy garden hedges, feijoa trees, and native broadleaf species.
+These professional leaf-mimics require dense foliage for effective concealment during daylight hours.

 Range

-Throughout North and South Islands in gardens, forests and scrublands.
-Most common in warm, lowland areas with diverse native and introduced shrubs and trees.
+Throughout North and South Islands in gardens, forests, and scrublands.
+Most common in warm, lowland areas with diverse native and introduced shrubs and trees providing adequate canopy cover.

 Endemism